tackyattack/smart-dashcam/OS_Setup.md

       sudo raspi-config
       ```
    * [development only]  Enable SSH
-   * [optional] Set hostname to *dashcam_aux0* where the '0' is replaced with a device number that should be unique but in reality this doesn't matter as hostnames are broken on Raspbian.
+   * [optional] Set hostname to *dashcam-aux0* where the '0' is replaced with a device number that should be unique but in reality this doesn't matter as hostnames are broken on Raspbian.
+   * Enable the Camera

 5. [development only] Type
       ```sh